craigh/Downloads/src/modules/Downloads/docs/en/readme.txt

 with the data and seeks to manage it with the new tools available in Zikula 1.3.x

-*The original license is maintained as there is a few bits of code retained.
+*The original license is upgraded from LGPLv2 to LGPLv3+ as there is a few bits of code retained.